RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/bind.md

 ## `bind endpoint include`

-Defines whether proxies should be included in the proxy policy for the specific database endpoint.
+Defines a list of nodes to include in the proxy policy for the specific database endpoint.

-The include command is an overwriting command.
-Multiple include or exclude commands will overwrite the proxy policy.
+Each time you run an include command, it overwrites the previous list of included nodes.

 ```sh
 rladmin bind